mediarain/voxa-devops-essentials/samples/aws-sam-google-action/README.md

 1. From Outputs, click on the **PipelineUrl** output.
 The Source action will be in a failed state.
 1. From the CodePipeline Source action, click on the CodeCommit provider and copy the **git clone** statement provided by CodeCommit
 1. Paste the command in your Terminal
-1. From [this](../serverless/alexa) folder, copy **all files** to your locally cloned Git repo
+1. From this folder, copy **all files** to your locally cloned Git repo
 1. From your Terminal, go to the directory of your locally cloned Git repo and type `git add .`
 1. From your Terminal (and from the same locally-cloned Git repo directory), type `git commit -am "add new files"`
 1. From your Terminal (and from the same locally-cloned Git repo directory), type `git push`
 1. Go back to your pipeline in CodePipeline and see the changes flow through the pipeline
-1. Once the pipeline is complete, follow the **Configure and Test Alexa Skill** section at [Use AWS CodePipeline to deploy Amazon Alexa skill](https://stelligent.com/2017/07/25/use-aws-codepipeline-to-deploy-amazon-alexa-skill/
+1. Once the pipeline is complete, get the pipeline endpoint and use it as your dialogflow webhook
-).

 # Resources